newsboat/newsboat/doc/docker.md

 "/home/builder/src" inside the container. `--user` specifies the user and the group that will own the newly created files (object files, docs, and the final executable); `id` determines your current user and group IDs.
-"newsboat-build-tools" is the image from which we're creating the container, and `make -j9` is the command we're running inside of it.
+"Newsboat-build-tools" is the image from which we're creating the container, and `make -j9` is the command we're running inside of it.

 Newsboat depends on a number of Rust packages ("crates"), which it downloads on